mage2tv/magento-cache-clean/readme.md

 So for a number of reasons you might choose to run the watcher in a system that is different from the system where Magento is running.

-To enable such scenarios, two things should might be necessary, depending on your specific setup.
+To enable such scenarios, two things might be necessary, depending on your specific setup.

 First, a cache `id_prefix` might need to be configured in the `app/etc/env.php` file in Magento.
+If no ID prefix is configured, Magento calculates one based on the Magento base path, so it would be different on the host and the guest system.
 Here is an example how that looks for the file cache storage:

 ```